EmergeTools/emerge-android/snapshots/README.md

 }
 ```

-A KSP compiler plugin is leveraged to automatically generate snapshot tests for your compose
+A KSP compiler plugin is leveraged to automatically generate snapshot tests for compose previews.
-previews.

-By design, snapshots are intended to be generated from the `androidTest` sourceSet.
-This
-is so snapshot tests are explicitly separate from application code.

 ### Compose snapshotting